Progresif rolls out new mobile, broadband plans - The Scoop

 Progresif will also be launching a streaming platform for music, movies and TV named Progresif Media later this year.

-The upgraded app will be subscription-based, providing both free and paid on-demand content.
+The app will be subscription-based, providing both free and paid content on-demand.

-“The idea is you’re not going to compete with Netflix.
-What Netflix can’t do is that they cant cater to as far as the access and opportunity for local performance artists, filmmakers, recording artists a chance at a platform not just to promote themselves but also to monetise,” Edwards said.
+“We’re not going to compete with Netflix.
+What Netflix can’t do is that they can’t… [give] opportunities for local performance artists, filmmakers, recording artists a chance… to promote themselves but also to monetise,” Edwards said.

-“The platform that we build will bring a lot of Hollywood and regional content.
+“The platform that we build will also bring a lot of Hollywood and regional content.
 We are going to bring curated libraries for each foreign worker’s needs in Brunei – Malaysian, Philippines, Indonesian content.
 We will also continue to curate and develop local producers,” he added.

-In its statement, Progresif said it will always strive to be more than a mobile operator.

-The CEO said the telco has pledged to give back one percent of revenue to the community through support of arts & culture, education, environment and entrepreneurship.
+The CEO added that the telco has pledged to give back one percent of revenue to the community through support of arts and culture, education, environment and entrepreneurship.

-In its five years of operation, Progresif said it has supported 255 NGO events, empowered 80 startups and enabled over 200 creative artists to showcase their talent.